jakefrancis/nasa-apod-backend/README.md

 # nasa-apod-backend

-Backend for the infinite scrolling Astronomy Picture of the Day React App.
+Backend for my infinite scrolling Astronomy Picture of the Day React App.

 Serves as a proxy server to protect the identity of a Nasa API key.